hyperloop-rails/powerstation/results/README.md

 Every tab in this Excel sheet shows checking results for one application with the application-name specified.
 The summary tab shows the aggregated results.
 In every tab, each column shows the checking reuslt for one API misuse rule.
+In the following, we will list one code snippet example for certain application under each inefficient API misuse pattern.
 1. any? or count(*) > 0 => exists?

     onebody/app/views/people/_pending_updates.haml: